common-fate/branch-name/README.md

-# clean-branch-name
+# branch-name

-A GitHub action to sanitize branch names.
+A GitHub action to retrieve and sanitize branch names.

 ## Usage